Tips to organise your keys

 Costume designer Jane told us about making a vintage sewing machine work for her: 'we found a bargain - a classic Bernina machine, serviced and ready to go for £69 ($110).'
 But a broken dial meant that the needle position couldn't be adjusted.
 She recreated the missing part with Sugru, saying 'I find it more pleasing than the original - I love a repair, not to mention it saving us about £130 ($200) in the process.'

 Prevent hot teapots and cups from marking furniture by fashioning a built-in coaster!
-Sugru bonds to metals and ceramics, is fully waterproof and dishwasher proof, and makes a very satisfying quiet sound when you set it down too :)
+Sugru bonds to metals and ceramics, is fully waterproof and dishwasher-proof, and makes a very satisfying quiet sound when you set it down too :)

 Tom's comfy Eames-style office chair had lost a footpad.
-As his friend explains 'At first it seems prosaic.
-Boring almost.
+As his friend explains, 'At first it seems prosaic, boring almost.
 And then you realise how annoying it is to have an entire chair rendered useless by a single missing part, and how liberating it is to simply make another one.
 The whole chair comes back to life.'

-Feeling inspired?
+Are you feeling inspired?
 Grab your own dysfunctional pre-loved pieces and give your collection a new lease of life with Sugru :)